Politics, Industry Backlash, Stall White House Ban On Flavored Vaping Products

 On top of that, Blair says the industry itself provides 150,000 jobs through vape shops, manufacturers and related services.

-"It would be a pretty significant hit in an election year for a guy that's focused on deregulation, spurring economic growth, and not killing jobs," Blair says.
+"It would be a pretty significant hit in an election year for a guy that's focused on deregulation, spurring economic growth and not killing jobs," Blair says.

 Big tobacco is also part of this story, says the American Lung Association's Billings.